Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [ReactiveTraderCloud](https://github.com/AdaptiveConsulting/ReactiveTraderCloud) - A real-time trading platform demo showcasing reactive programming principles applied across the full application stack.

 # Best Articles
-* [.NET platform standard](https://github.com/dotnet/corefx/blob/master/Documentation/architecture/net-platform-standard.md) - The differrent between the old version and the new version of .NET.

 * [Porting a .Net Framework Library to .Net Core](http://www.michael-whelan.net/porting-dotnet-framework-library-to-dotnet-core)
 * [A guide to the .NET Core projects on GitHub](https://blog.rendle.io/a-guide-to-the-net-projects-on-github/)
 * [haproxy, nginx, Angular 2, ASP.NET Core, Redis and Docker](http://tattoocoder.azurewebsites.net/legion-of-heroes-haproxy-nginx-angular2-aspnetcore-redis-docker/) - Really awesome article that using .NET Core and some of libraries like HAProxy, NGINX, Redis for the large scale infrastruture.